3123738092/badminton/README.md

 **-CBMNet**
 **-Timelens-XL**

-The complete implementation code for each model is available in the repository, along with configuration files and training scripts.art.
+The detaileld implementation code for HR-INR model is available in the repository, along with configuration files and training scripts.art.
+For the code of Timelens-XL, please refer to [Timelens-XL](https://github.com/OpenImagingLab/TimeLens-XL).
+For the code of CBMNet, please refer to [CBMNet](https://github.com/intelpro/CBMNet)

 ## Datasets Used